 If you convert 2% of cold prospects into discovery meetings, then to hit 9-12 meetings per month, each AE will need to be contacting 450-600 people per month.

-You may instead prefer (as I do) to hire SDRs, invest into marketing, spin up PR, and get other forms of demand generation going, and to then increase AE quotas.
-That way, they're holding more meetings, but doing less prospecting.
+You may instead prefer (as I do) to hire SDRs, invest in marketing, spin up PR, and get other forms of demand generation going, and to then increase AE quotas.
+That way, they’re holding more meetings but doing less prospecting.
 Either way, the equation is the same.